Technical Writing Portfolio Ideas

 Generally, teams hiring a technical writer want to know:

 - Are you allergic to technology?

 - Can you use clear, precise and simple vocabulary?
 And when you have to use complex terms, are you able to give context?

 - How well can you organize and present information?

 - Most people don’t know what metrics or KPIs define good writing.
 Can you assert and define standards?

 - How much of a science can you bring to an art (or visa versa)?

-I will shortcode these traits as: 🔍 Curiosity, ♿ Accommodation, 📰 Rhetoric, and 📈 Negotiation.
+I will shortcode these traits as: 🔍 Curiosity, ♿ Accommodation, 📰 Structure, and 📈 Negotiation.
 The final thing called 🍦 Flavor is a subjective trait that is more emotional and “let live” but important anyway.

 While every project will highlight shades of these 5 traits, some are more focused on a particular purpose than others.
 When you’re starting out, you probably won’t know exactly what are your strengths and weaknesses.
 Or maybe you do know.
 I don’t know, only you can figure this out.

 University classes develop these areas with a guided program.
 If self-studying, your own discipline is the limit.
 Shoot for variety to learn about yourself.
 I’d suggest having enough projects to cover all 5 bases, and pick 1-2 focus areas.
 You might produce 10+ pieces, but your final portfolio only needs about 2-3.
 When being interviewed, you can probably feel out which projects pique your interviewer’s interest.
 Armed with self knowledge, you can steer the narrative and emphasize advantages you bring to the table.